Basic Types

 A modulus object is of type Modulus and can be instantiated from a Z greater or equal to two.

-A Zq value consists of a Z value and a Modulus.
+Then, a Zq value consists of a Z value and a Modulus.

 A modulus can be shared among different values: